ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 With this code, you will have a functioning web server with open routes to create/read/update/delete users as well as functioning user authentication and error/success middleware delivered through flash.
-The original purpose for this code (and the way it is currently set up) was to have the website act as an API to the database which allowed for:
+The original purpose for this code (and the way it is currently set up) was to have various ways to access to the database (via website or react native application):

-    - companies to UPDATE their data
+    - companies can UPDATE their data (via website)
-    - me to CREATE/DELETE a companies data as needed
+    - only I can CREATE/DELETE a companies data as needed (via a "secret" route on website)
-    - end users to READ data via a mobile app
+    - end users can READ data (via API call which returns JSON data)

 As such, the website itself has a "secret" route (a route not linked to on any of the website's other webpages) for me to CREATE/DELETE companies.
 Note: If this is not desired, you